univ-of-utah-marriott-library-apple/display_manager/README.md

 | `ext<N>` | External display number `N` (starting at 0) |
 | `all` (default scope for `disable`) | For `enable`: all connected displays besides `source` (only available to `target`); for `disable`: all connected displays |

+Note: if `main` is set to mirror another display, that display becomes `main`.

 #### Examples

 * Set all external displays to mirror the main display: